SantUx0521/SantUx0521/README.md

 ## System engineer student :)

 - 🔭 I’m currently studying on Universidad del valle.
-- 🌱 I’m currently learning Java.
+- 🌱 Very excited on learning new things.
+- Working every day to be a better version of myself.
 - 🤔 English B2.